Corrosion: Metal dusting

 Metal dusting is a catastrophic form of corrosion that occurs when susceptible materials are exposed to environments with high carbon activities, such as synthesis gas and other high-CO environments.
 The corrosion manifests itself as a break-up of bulk metal to metal powder.
 The suspected mechanism is firstly the deposition of a graphite layer on the surface of the metal, usually from carbon monoxide (CO) in the vapor phase.
 This graphite layer is then thought to form metastable M3C species (where M is the metal), which migrate away from the metal surface.
-However, in some regimes no M3C species is observed indicating a direct transfer of metal atoms into the graphite layer.
+However, in some regimes, no M3C species is observed indicating a direct transfer of metal atoms into the graphite layer.

 Protection from corrosion

 Various treatments are used to slow corrosion damage to metallic objects which are exposed to the weather, salt water, acids, or other hostile environments.
-Some unprotected metallic alloys are extremely vulnerable to corrosion, such as those used in neodymium magnets, which can spall or crumble into powder even in dry, temperature-stable indoor environments unless properly treated to discourage corrosion.
+Some unprotected metallic alloys are extremely vulnerable to corrosion, such as those used in neodymium magnets, which can spall or crumble into powder even in dry, temperature-stable indoor environments unless properly treated.

 Surface treatments

-When surface treatments are used to deter corrosion, great care must be taken to ensure complete coverage, without gaps, cracks, or pinhole defects.
+When surface treatments are used to reduce corrosion, great care must be taken to ensure complete coverage, without gaps, cracks, or pinhole defects.
 Small defects can act as an "Achilles' heel", allowing corrosion to penetrate the interior and causing extensive damage even while the outer protective layer remains apparently intact for a period of time.

 Applied coatings

 Plating, painting, and the application of enamel are the most common anti-corrosion treatments.
 They work by providing a barrier of corrosion-resistant material between the damaging environment and the structural material.
 Aside from cosmetic and manufacturing issues, there may be tradeoffs in mechanical flexibility versus resistance to abrasion and high temperature.
 Platings usually fail only in small sections, but if the plating is more noble than the substrate (for example, chromium on steel), a galvanic couple will cause any exposed area to corrode much more rapidly than an unplated surface would.
 For this reason, it is often wise to plate with active metal such as zinc or cadmium.
 If the zinc coating is not thick enough the surface soon becomes unsightly with rusting obvious.
 The design life is directly related to the metal coating thickness.

 Painting either by roller or brush is more desirable for tight spaces; spray would be better for larger coating areas such as steel decks and waterfront applications.
 Flexible polyurethane coatings, like Durabak-M26 for example, can provide an anti-corrosive seal with a highly durable slip resistant membrane.
 Painted coatings are relatively easy to apply and have fast drying times although temperature and humidity may cause dry times to vary.

-Nowadays, organic coatings made using petroleum based polymer are being replaced with many renewable source based organic coatings.
-Among various vehicles or binders, polyurethanes are the most explored polymer in such a attempts.